There are 8 steps that you can add to your creative practice and use as a guideline in your creative journey.

-When you start, get comfortable, take a few deep breaths and feel or reflect a moment on gratitude and appreciation.
+Before you start, get comfortable, take a few deep breaths and feel or reflect a moment on gratitude and appreciation.

 This is an essential first step in your “journey” and sets the mood for this creative moment you are taking for yourself.

-Step 2 – Place Dots in the Corners
+Step 2 – Place dots in the corners

 It also frees you from wondering where you will start on your paper.

-Step 03 – Trace your Border
+Step 03 – Trace your borders.

-Step 04 – Draw your String
+Step 04 – Draw your string.

 After defining an area with the dots and the border, the next step is again drawn with a pencil.
 Inside the borders, draw a line or more than one line to make a “string.”